Replace Your Power Supply

 The number of watts a power supply can deliver is directly proportional to its cost.
 Computer makers want to save manufacturing costs, so they tend to include power supplies that barely provide enough power for the components added at the factory.
 There is your first clue about how to tell if your power supply is adequate.

-If you add or upgrade components that consume more power, make sure your power supply can supply the new total requirement.
+If you add or upgrade components that consume more power (extra internal hard drives, optical drive, etc.) make sure your power supply can supply the new total requirement.
+And don't forget that devices connected by USB draw power as well.
 The power requirement of each component, in watts, should be available on the device itself or in its documentation.
 Add up all the requirements and compare the total to the watt rating of your power supply, which should be on the power supply's label.

-I found some 450W power supplies at Tiger Direct and other online vendors for under $30, but prices do vary widely.
+I found some 450W power supplies at Tiger Direct and other online vendors for about $40, but prices do vary widely.
 Higher-priced power supplies tend to have better cooling fans, and by better I mean quieter.
 A noisy cooling fan is a great irritation.
+Cheaper models also may have less electronic filtering, which can cause interference with other electronic devices like wireless phones.

 Do It Yourself Power Supply Replacement